Thunder Below

 Thunder Below is a 1932 American pre-Code drama film directed by Richard Wallace, written by Sidney Buchman and Josephine Lovett, and starring Tallulah Bankhead, Charles Bickford, Paul Lukas, Eugene Pallette, Ralph Forbes and Leslie Fenton.
 It was released on June 17, 1932, by Paramount Pictures.

 Bankhead later said "For all Wallace’s divinity, for all my vitality, Thunder Below was a double-jointed dud, maudlin and messy."

+Plot

+This is the story of an unhappy wife of oil rigger who labors in a Central American oil field.

+The bored Susan falls in love with Walt's good friend Ken but keeps her husband in the dark about her feelings, until he is plunged into darkness for real when he loses his eyesight.

+Susan finds her attentions then wandering yet another man, Davis, and Ken urges her to return to Walt.